 The FDA’s politically motivated, medically unnecessary restrictions on mifepristone go against its safety record and have long harmed patients’ health by delaying or blocking access to medication abortion.

-We’re calling on the FDA to permanently lift these restrictions and let pregnant people receive the abortion pill through the mail so that they can get the pill where they take the pill — at home!
+We’re calling on the FDA to permanently lift these restrictions and let pregnant people receive the abortion pill through the mail so that they can always get the pill where they take the pill — at home!

 Add Your Name!